MrChromebox/website/docs/fwscript.md

 *   **Restore Stock Firmware**

-    This script function will restore the stock firmware, preferably from a backed-up copy on USB.
-For most devices, if a user-provided backup is not available, the script will download the firmware from a recovery image (a shellball ROM).
-For Chromeboxes, if the current fimware contains an embedded VPD region, it will be extracted and merged before flashing.
-These (device-specific) shellball ROMs have been modified to include a valid hardware ID (HWID), so ChromeOS updates will work normally.
-Support for flashing shellball ROMs for additional devices is planned for the near future.

-    After restoring the stock firmware, you will need to reboot and reinstall ChromeOS from the recovery media.
-After booting ChromeOS, you will need to re-run this script and reset the Boot Flags/GBB Flags in order to exit Developer Mode and fully return to stock.
+    This script function restores the stock ChromeOS firmware to your device, allowing you to return to the original factory configuration.
+The script provides two methods for restoration, and will guide you through the process based on what's available.

+    **Restoration Methods:**

+    The script offers two options for restoring stock firmware:

+    1. **Restore from USB Backup**
+       * Use a firmware backup file you previously created
+       * Most reliable method as it restores your exact original firmware
+       * Preserves your device's original serial number and other unique identifiers
+       * The script will prompt you to insert the USB drive containing your backup
+       * You'll select the backup file from the list of firmware files on the USB

+    2. **Restore from ChromeOS Recovery USB**
+       * Extract the stock firmware directly from a ChromeOS recovery image
+       * Useful if you don't have a backup of your original firmware
+       * Requires a ChromeOS recovery USB created for your specific device model
+       * The script will automatically extract and prepare the firmware from the recovery image

+    **Recovery USB Firmware Extraction Process:**

+    When restoring from a recovery USB, the script performs several sophisticated steps:

+    1. Prompts you to insert a ChromeOS recovery USB for your device
+    2. Uses `debugfs` to extract the `chromeos-firmwareupdate` shellball from the recovery image
+    3. Unpacks the shellball to access the firmware components
+    4. Locates the correct BIOS image for your specific board
+    5. Extracts the firmware version information
+    6. Creates a properly-named firmware file

+    **Automatic Data Merging:**

+    During restoration, the script automatically preserves and merges critical data:

+    * **VPD (Vital Product Data):** Extracted from your current firmware if present, then merged into the stock firmware.
+This is essential for Chromeboxes to preserve the Ethernet MAC address.

+    * **HWID (Hardware ID):** If extracted from your current firmware, it's injected into the restored firmware using `gbb_utility`.
+If extraction fails, a valid generic HWID for your board is set.

+    * **GBB Flags:** Automatically reset to factory default (0x0) before flashing

+    **Modified Shellball ROMs:**

+    For most devices, if a backup isn't available, the script can download a pre-extracted shellball ROM from a recovery image.
+These device-specific shellball ROMs have been:

+    * Modified to include a valid hardware ID (HWID) for the device model
+    * Pre-configured to ensure ChromeOS updates work normally after restoration
+    * Tested to verify proper functionality

+    **After Restoration:**

+    Once stock firmware is restored:

+    1. The script re-enables software write-protect to prevent recovery issues
+    2. Reboot your device
+    3. Create and boot from ChromeOS recovery media to reinstall ChromeOS
+    4. After ChromeOS is installed and booted, re-run the Firmware Utility Script
+    5. Reset the Boot Options/GBB Flags to factory default (if needed)
+    6. (Optional) Exit Developer Mode to fully return to stock configuration

     ::: danger EOL DEVICES - DO NOT RESTORE STOCK FIRMWARE The Firmware Utility Script will **NOT** allow you to restore stock firmware on devices that have reached End of Life (EOL/AUE).
 This restriction exists because: